 Private Colleges – Most private colleges have higher tuition rates across the board.
 The main reason being that, because they’re private, these schools do not receive any public funding aid.
 Every penny must be raised by students and alumni via tuition and gifts.

-However, many of these schools often provide more opportunities for scholarships and financial aid that public counterparts.
+However, many of these schools often provide more opportunities for scholarships and financial aid than public counterparts.
 So when choosing between the two options, research how much a school offers in aid, despite the initial tuition price.

 Let’s now look at how these schools tackle diversity when selecting freshman classes: